 I was reading an old report recently about the original demonstrations of the Boss ME-5 guitar multi effects unit at the 1988 BMF (British Music Fair).
 Closely monitoring the reactions of guitarists, writer Jay Stapley said in Guitarist magazine (Oct 1988 edition) that many who tried out the product (a completely new concept at the time) ended up pressing buttons at random, then shaking their heads and walking off looking bemused.
 That’s what the RV-2 was up against in the 1980s.
 The typical guitarist had mastered some of the most amazingly complex fretboard wizardry, but when it came to anything digital or technological, there was no patience.
 Getting the best out of the RV-2 did take a level of technological inquisitiveness and perhaps inventiveness, but with the pedal amid a range whose primary target customer was a typical guitarist, it was, sadly, a little too far ahead of the market.

 You can find lots more retrospectives on Boss pedals (incorporating lesser known info) on this site.
-The Boss articles are grouped together under PICKUPS, GUITAR AMPS, FX AND GADGETS on the Music Making page.
+The Boss articles are grouped together under PICKUPS, GUITAR AMPS, FX AND GADGETS on the Guitar Reviews and Retrospectives page.

 - Latest Posts

 - How Much is Your Guitar Worth?

 - How to Spot a Partscaster

 - How Many Vintage Strats Are REAL?